What Happens If You Eat Glass Pieces? (Symptoms & Action Steps)

 • Dark stools followed by blood

-When a glass falls, it shatters into several small pieces, and this is what we call splinters.
+When a glass falls, it shatters into several small pieces, which we call splinters.

 A young woman is in noticeable pain as she's holding her chest while sitting at her office desk.

-While cleaning splinters from the floor, if somehow a teeny tiny piece of splinter finds its way into your mouth, things may become slightly complicated.
+While cleaning splinters from the floor, if a tiny piece of splinter somehow finds its way into your mouth, things may become slightly complicated.

 If the piece is too small and is still in your mouth, the doctor will use some tools to take it out cautiously.
 If the piece has reached the intestine, an MRI will be carried out, and a flexible scope may be used to bring the piece out.